Frequently Asked Questions

 What is internal control?

-Internal control as a process, effected by an entity’s board of directors, management and other personnel.
-This process is designed to provide reasonable assurance regarding the achievement of objectives in effectiveness and efficiency of operations, reliability of financial reporting, and compliance with applicable laws and regulations.
+Internal control is a process, effected by an entity’s board of directors, management and other personnel.
+This process is designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.
+Internal control consists of five major components: control environment, risk assessment, control activities, information and communication, and monitoring.

 Therefore, it is important to note the following: